djoudi/CollegERP-1/README.md

 CollegERP
 =========

-A PHP based opensource College Management System
+A PHP based opensource College Management System developed by <a href="itmarkerz.co.in">itmarkerz technologies</a> from India